In this page:

 thief, Hercules battered Cacus to pulp.

-The site of the marsh (Velabro) at the foot of the Palatino hill (in the foreground the portico of S. Giorgio al Velabro)
+The portico of S. Giorgio al Velabro on the site of the marsh (Velabro) at the foot of the Palatino hill

 Velabro, from the Latin vel, means marshy land: the site called Velabro is located between the south western corner